-Coronavirus: ISPs drop data caps
+Coronavirus: Some ISPs drop data caps

-The country's third-largest internet service provider has wiped data caps for customers in its stable.
+The country's third-largest internet service provider has wiped data caps for customers in its stable amid the coronavirus scare and a surge in working from home.

 "We have removed datacaps for Flip and Slingshot customers.
 All of Orcon was already unlimited," a Vocus spokesman told the Herald.

+Those on cheaper plans who usually have to buy extra data packs when they bust their limit have been upgraded to unlimited accounts at no cost.

 The move is for an open-ended amount of time.
+It only applies to landlines.

 All three ISPs are part of Vocus, the number three player in the broadband market behind Spark and Vodafone.